kcobos/SIGA-Cloud/README.md

 SIGA cloud architecture is an hybridization between microservices architecture, multilayer architecture and event-driven architecture.
 More information [here](docs/architecture.md).

+## Road map

+All milestones of this project must be a product.
+Due to that, we have the next planning:

+1. Basic administration: set up the project for a basic administration functionalities.
+2. Basic functionalities: add functionalities to user can use the system.
+3. Advance administration: add admins and operators functionalities.
+4. Advance functionalities: add functionalities like look for a place.

+This project follows Kanban methodology using [GitHub project](https://github.com/kcobos/SIGA-Cloud/projects/2).
+The tasks on the top of "To do" and "In progress" lists have to do before than others.

 ## Classes

 ### Parking